BananaAcid/XAMLgui/README.md

 ## 📝 Changes

 ### v1.1.5
-- added types to some fns (they where added in the test project globaly before)
+- added types to some fns (they where added in the test project globaly before: `Add-Type -AssemblyName System.Drawing,System.Windows.Forms`)

 ### v1.1.4
 - added `Get-LocalModule` to download a module if needed and return its path